 An example of the external isolation relay setup is shown below in the picture.
-This particular setup is configured for driving 4 sets of floodlights - hence there are 4 isolation relays.
+This particular setup is configured for driving 4 contactors - hence there are 4 isolation relays.
 Your electrician will be able supply the isolation relays as a part of the Illuminator installation.